RadioAstronomySoftwareGroup/pyradiosky/README.md

 # Versioning
 We use a `generation.major.minor` version number format.
-We use the `generation` number for very significant improvements or major rewrites, the `major` number to indicate substantial package changes (intended to be released every ~6 months) and the `minor` number to release smaller incremental updates (intended to be released approximately monthly and which usually do not include breaking API changes).
+We use the `generation` number for very significant improvements or major rewrites, the `major` number to indicate substantial package changes and the `minor` number to release smaller incremental updates (which do not include breaking API changes).
 We do our best to provide a significant period (usually 2 major generations) of deprecation warnings for all breaking changes to the API.
 We track all changes in our [changelog](https://github.com/RadioAstronomySoftwareGroup/pyradiosky/blob/main/CHANGELOG.md).

 # Documentation